-I’VE ALWAYS HAD TO CONTROL –
+I’VE ALWAYS HAD to CONTROL –

-everything to feel safe
+everything – to feel safe

-PREVIOUS: What is Control #5
+PREVIOUS: What is S-elfControl, #5

 POSTs : Healthy UNIT – Adult & Parent